pdfcpu/pdfcpu/core/sign.md

 A **certified signature** is a special type of signature that locks the document at a certain point, allowing only certain permitted changes afterward.
 It proves that the document was approved in its original form by the certifying party.

-An **authoritative signature** is the first signature encountered in the document, used when no certified signature is present.
+An **authoritative signature** is the first signature encountered in the document when no certified signature is present.
 It represents the most trusted signature in the absence of certification.

 Any number of **approval signatures** may be applied after a certified signature.

 By default, validation focuses only on the certified signature, if available, or otherwise the authoritative signature.

 If the `-all` option is set, **all** signatures in the PDF are validated.